zeebe-io/zeebe-cluster-testbench/docs/technical-documentation.md

 Fault Tolerance/Recovery
 ------------------------
-Fault tolerance and recovery are handled by the _testbench_ test orchestration cluster:
+Fault tolerance and recovery are handled by the _testbench_ cluster:
  * Whenever a task fails, it will be retried.
  * If a worker dies, the job will time out and be reactivated.
  * If the application crashes, all workers die.
 As soon as the application is back up, workers can poll for job again.

- The _testbench_ test orchestration cluster is deployed to a high availability cluster.
+ The _testbench_ cluster is deployed to a high availability cluster.

 Design Decisions
 ================